Types of Family Therapy Approaches

 Communication schisms often result from differences in cultural, religious, geographic and personal experiences.
 Communication issues may also be associated with trauma, secrecy and mental health issues.

 The overall goal, as it is in all types of family therapy, is to help improve communication skills and abilities via better active listening, and lines of communication.

-Psychoeducation is the practice of teaching those with substance use disorders and their families to help conceptualize the ways in which substance use impacts the family and the ways that the family impacts substance use.
+Psychoeducation is the practice of teaching those with substance use disorders and their families the nature of addiction, to help conceptualize the ways in which substance use impacts the family and the ways that the family impacts substance use.

 Psychoeducation has four core goals in mind: